 The process for the Master Plan for Land Use update began with the required written notice to neighboring jurisdictions and other agencies.
-Outside consultants were brought in to assist with the plan development process, including a Planning Consultant, and Traffic Engineering consultant.
-A Steering Committee, made up of members of the City Council and Planning Commission, and a number of Novi staff, were assembled with the intent to provide guidance for this Master Plan update.
+Outside consultants assisted with the plan development process, including a Planning Consultant, and Traffic Engineering Consultant.
+A Steering Committee, made up of members of the City Council and Planning Commission, and several Novi staff, was assembled to provide guidance for this Master Plan update.
 Sixteen public meetings of the Committee were held from March 2022 to February of 2025, allowing time for the Committee members to review draft documents, provide feedback and direction, ask questions, and hear comments from the members of the public who were in attendance during the meetings.